Have you heard about Google Page Experience?

 There are two important additional considerations here.

-First, you should know that not many websites are working proactively to prepare for Google Page Experience.
-According to research Screaming Frog, as of August 2020, only 12 percent of mobile results and 13 percent of desktop results passed Google’s performance test for Core Web Vitals.
+First, you should know that not many websites are working proactively to prepare for the Google page experience report.
+According to research Screaming Frog, as of August 2020, only 12 percent of mobile search results and 13 percent of desktop search results passed Google’s performance test for Core Web Vitals.
 That means this could be a critical competitive opportunity for you; if you’re ahead of the curve, you could get the jump on your rivals and finally climb to the top of the SERPs.

 Second, you should know that user experience is important even without Google’s deliberate oversight.
 More on that in a moment.